MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 ---
 # Capacity policy

-A capacity policy is used for controlling the compute resources which are used to perform data management operations on the cluster.
+A capacity policy is used for controlling the compute resources used for data management operations on the cluster.

 ## The capacity policy object

-The capacity policy is comprised of:
+The capacity policy is made of:

 * [IngestionCapacity](#ingestion-capacity)
 * [ExtentsMergeCapacity](#extents-merge-capacity)